lpviray/multi-step-form/README.md

 # multi-step-form
 This is an interactive inquiry form composed of 4 stages.
-The goal of this project was to demonstrate the ability to make use of states and props within the React library to develop a fully functional submission form.
+The goal of this project was to demonstrate the ability to make use of state hooks and props within the React library to develop a fully functional submission form.
 Users of this web application will be able to send their email, budget constraints, and miscellaneous feedback for an online service to a theoretical server.<br>

 The live webpage can be viewed at: [https://codesandbox.io/p/github/lpviray/multi-step-form/main](https://codesandbox.io/p/github/lpviray/multi-step-form/main)